-The Walter Scott, Jr. College of Engineering invites high school students, their parents, and community members to explore engineering majors and careers.
-The event will be held on CSU’s campus and is free of charge and open to the public.
+The Walter Scott, Jr. College of Engineering invites high school students, transfer students, their families, and community members to explore engineering majors and careers.
+The event will be held on CSU’s campus at the Lory Student Center.
+It is free of charge and open to the public.

 Over the course of the day you’ll hear from engineering professors and current students who will guide you in exploring engineering majors.
 You will also have the opportunity to tour engineering facilities and our residential community to experience what it’s like to be a student.